 Participants will be selected on the basis of the interests, expertise, and other characteristics described in their submitted preliminary proposals.
 All participants should be willing to engage in frank disclosure and assessment of ideas in a collegial and professional fashion.
 A special selection panel consisting of experts in the subjects of the Ideas Lab will recommend a list of potential participants and NSF Program Staff will select the final list of participants from the submitted preliminary proposals.
 This process may be done in consultation with an industrial and organizational psychologist.

-Following the Ideas Lab, teams may be selected to submit full proposals to the NSF by the February 25, 2016 deadline.
-These full proposals must reflect the outline developed at the meeting."
+Following the Ideas Lab, teams may be selected to submit full proposals to the NSF by the October 26, 2016 deadline.
+These full

 III.
 AWARD INFORMATION